sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Beef**.
+**Comments:** term used to query twitter API was **Beef**.
 Slang usage observed but adopted by a wider population so the sample does not include gang reference. also has has a non-slang meaning that is commonly used. not suitable.

 ### 27) Term: **Blanked**